-For PhD candidates without an employer, the corresponding duty to report must be stipulated in the admissions agreement between the relevant faculty at Nord University and the candidate.
+For PhD candidates without an employer, the corresponding duty to report must be stipulated in the doctoral agreement between Nord University and the candidate.

 Section 12-3.
 Copyright, patent rights and intellectual property rights (IPRs)

 The provisions in this section must not be interpreted in any way that conflicts with the Copyright Act of 15 June 2018 no. 40 or its regulations.